cycle/docs/intro/cli.md

 $ ./vendor/bin/cycle schema:sync
 ```

-To use your entity create file `test.php`:
+To use your entity create the file `test.php`:

 ```php
 <?php